 Difference in Terms of Machine Characteristics

 Material jetting uses a similar-in-principle jetting system to deliver the build polymers directly to the build platform.
-These heads are highly customized and create some significant setup and maintenance issues that result in ongoing high effort in OPEX.
-Binder jetting machines are essentially reliable and low maintenance.
+These heads are highly customized, creating significant setup and maintenance issues that result in ongoing high effort in OPEX.
+Binder jetting machines are reliable and low-maintenance.
 Material jetting machines are delicate precision instruments that require regular and skilled daily, weekly, and intrusive maintenance and setup.

 Difference in Terms of CAD Software